dmuchai/kenya-movers-ai/TYPESCRIPT_USAGE_GUIDE.md

 # TypeScript Types Usage Guide
-## MoveEasy Marketplace Database Integration
+## MoveLink Marketplace Database Integration

 This guide shows you how to use the TypeScript types with your new database schema.